 Launching an affiliate marketing business does not require a huge financial outlay.
 You don’t necessarily need a website to get started even.

 As long as you have an audience that trusts you, whether that’s on social media or your email list, all you need is to sign up to relevant affiliate programs and start promoting their products.

 Still want to learn more about how much, in real terms, it will cost to start an affiliate business?

-Check out this our blogpost where we asked 51+ Entrepreneurs About Their Startup Cost.
+Check out our blog post where we asked 51+ Entrepreneurs About Their Startup Costs.

 It’s can offer recurring income

 As a business owner, one thing you want to know, is how much, on average, your business can make in a month, especially when you are just starting.